 Unusual Euphemism: Marcia from Path of Radiance and Radiant Dawn swears with food items.
 "Oh, crackers, I don't have time for this!".

-Videogame Caring Potential: EVERY character you control is named and has their own head-shot.
+Videogame Caring Potential: Every character you control is named and has their own head-shot.
 Add to the mix a bit of Killed Off for Real (minus restarting the game), specific endings for every character, and lots of character interaction, you wind up with having to/wanting to restart every level multiple times so that no one ever dies.

 In Thracia 776, you can free innocent civilian NPCs from their prison cells, then sit and watch as they are recaptured and taken off the map by enemy soldiers or brigands.

 Violation of Common Sense: Throwing Axes will "Boomerang" back to their owners when used in combat.
 Unless said users are Psychic, a Throwing Axe will NEVER come back unless you find out where it landed and pick it back up.
+In terms of gameplay, throwing weapons including these use themselves up even when they miss, implying that each use is its own axe, so the only reason for them to boomerang in the first place is for effect.

 War Is Hell: A major plot point of the Tellius saga was that a war engulfing all nations on Tellius would awaken the Goddesses and trigger the Apocalypse.